hakoerber/rbackupd/README.rst

 can be given in a cron-like format, which means you have great flexibility in specifiying these intervals.

+Thanks to rsync, rbackupd will preserve hard links, special files such as named sockets and fifos, device files, permissions, ownership, modification times, ACLs and extended attributes.

 Requirements
 ------------

+- a POSIX compatible operating system
 - rsync v2.5.7 or later
 - python v3.3 or later
 - a filesystem supporting hardlinks